-In the ancient times, the island flourished with Minoan civilization, as excavations have shown.
+In ancient times, the island flourished with Minoan civilization, as excavations have shown.
 Then, it followed the route of the other Greek towns.
 In the classical times, it had three city-states that would function as a federation.
-These city-states based economically on fishing, trading and shipping.
-In 487 BC, Amorgos lost its autonomy and became a member of the Delian League, which was controlled by Athens.
+These city-states based economically on fishing, trading, and shipping.
+In 487 BC, it lost its autonomy and became a member of the Delian League, which was controlled by Athens.
 The island was made to pay a yearly tax to Athens, which led into its financial decline.

-The most popular tourist resorts in Amorgos are Katapola and Aegiali, one on the southern side and the other on the northern side.
+The most popular tourist resorts are Katapola and Aegiali, one on the southern side and the other on the northern side.
 They both work as the main ports of Amorgos, receiving ferries from Piraeus and other islands and also hosting many fishing boats and yachts.

 The top site to visit on Amorgos is the Monastery of Panagia Hozoviotissa, built on the slopes of a rocky mountain.
-This Byzantine monastery was built in the 11th century and played an important role in the cultural development of the island, establishing the first secondary school on Amorgos in the 1830s.
+This Byzantine monastery was built in the 11th century and played an important role in the cultural development of the island, establishing the first secondary school in the 1830s.
 Very close to this monastery, there is the beach of Agia Anna, which provided the setting for the famous movie “Big Blue”.

-Amorgos has two ports: Aegiali and Katapola.
+- The island has two ports: Aegiali and Katapola.

-Although Amorgos is very close to the busy Naxos and Ios islands, it has managed to keep its peaceful ambiance.
+- Although Amorgos is very close to the busy Naxos and Ios islands, it has managed to keep its peaceful ambiance.

-In Amorgos, you’ll find many picturesque villages, like Tholaria, Lagada, and Arkesini.
+- All over the island, you’ll find many picturesque villages, like Tholaria, Lagada, and Arkesini.

-The popular movie “The Big Blue” ("Le Grand Bleu") was filmed in Amorgos.
+- The popular movie “The Big Blue” ("Le Grand Bleu") was filmed in Amorgos.

 The best season to visit Amorgos is the summer, as the island has so many stunning beaches to visit.
-Some of the best beaches in Amorgos are Aghia Anna, Agios Pavlos, Psili Ammos, Kalotaritisa, and Mouros.
+Some of the best beaches are Aghia Anna, Agios Pavlos, Psili Ammos, Kalotaritisa, and Mouros.

 If you’re searching for a peaceful destination off the beaten tourist trail to spend your summer holidays peacefully, Amorgos is your best bet.

-Discover more online resources about Amorgos island:
+Discover more online resources about this island: